TomokiMiyauci/esbuild-deno/README.md

 ## Usage

-The first argument is the deno config location.
-It can be `URL` object or `string`.
+The first argument is the deno config path.

 ```ts
 import { denoPlugin } from "@miyauci/esbuild-deno";